MurryMcIntosh/ist-portfolio-murry6/README.md

 This is a repository to host different projects and exercises from my IST course.

-Here are the steps to using git to add new content.
+Here are the steps to using git to add new content. :rage:

 ```
 git add .